HL7/davinci-ecdx/input/pagecontent/signatures.md

 Signatures in CDex are represented as an element in the signed Bundle or QuestionnaireResponse resource.
 For FHIR Documents and FHIR Search Bundles, the signature populates the [`Bundle.signature`] element.
 The signature applies to the entire Bundle, ensuring that all contained resources are authenticated as a single unit.
 For QuestionnaireResponse, the signature populates the FHIR standard [signatureRequired] extension at the QuestionnaireResponse resource or `QuestionnareiResponse.item` level.\*

 \* When using a FHIR Questionnaire to request data, the [DTR Standard Questionnaire] Profile is used to profile the Questionnaire.
 Both [CDex Task Attachment Request Profile] and the [DTR Standard Questionnaire] profile have the overlapping capability to indicate that a signature is required.
-Signers must meet both the Task *and* Questionnaire signature expectations.
+Signers **SHALL** meet both the Task *and* Questionnaire signature expectations.
 The Task's signature input parameter represents the need for a verification signature for the QuestionnaireResponse.
 The [DTR Standard Questionnaire] profile supports many reasons for signatures, including verification signatures.
 {:.bg-warning}

 </div><!-- new-content -->